Fermat's spiral: Special case due to Fermat

-Arclength
+Arc length

 The length of the arc of Fermat's spiral between two points (r(φ_{i}), φ_{i}) can be calculated by the integral:

 This integral leads to an elliptical integral, which can be solved numerically.

 The arc length of the positive branch of the Fermat's spiral from the origin can also be defined by hypergeometric functions _{2}F_{1}(a, b; c; z) and the incomplete beta function B(z; a, b):

 Circle inversion

 The inversion at the unit circle has in polar coordinates the simple description (r, φ) ↦ (1/r, φ).